The-EG/The-EG.github.io/_posts/2021/2021-02-17-manual-mesh-leveling.markdown

 Recv: ok
 {% endhighlight %}

+### Using a Stored Mesh

+By default, the printer won't use a stored mesh after auto homing.
+A command must be added to the slicer's Start G-Code to enable the mesh, after the `G28` command:

+{% highlight text %}
+M420 S
+{% endhighlight %}

+However, that command will fail if the mesh has not been setup yet.
+So, only add the command after editing the mesh for the first time.

+### Iterate

-Now, add the `M420 S` command to your slicer's starg g-code, reslice the test pattern and print it again.
+Now that a mesh is defined, add the `M420 S` command to your slicer's starg g-code, reslice the test pattern and print it again.
 Make any additional adjustments.
 It may take a few times to get all of the points adjusted properly.

 At this point, the mesh should be setup and good.
 It shouldn't need to be adjusted unless the bed is changed.